 About the Campaign Manager Survey:

-Those who have been interviewed for the book include both high-profile professionals, such as Ken Mehlman and James Carville, as well as the lesser known political journeymen and women who manage America’s campaigns.
-To provide a generational perspective, interviewees range from seasoned veteran managers who began their careers in the 1970’s and 1980’s, up to the most recent classes of managers who worked in the 2010 and 2012 election cycles.
+Those already interviewed for the book include both high-profile presidential campaign managers, such as Ken Mehlman, James Carville, and David Axelrod, as well as lesser known political journeymen and women.
+To provide a generational perspective, interviewees range from seasoned veteran managers who began their careers in the 1970’s and 1980’s, up to the most recent classes of political professionals.
 The sample is evenly balanced between Democrats and Republicans, and includes managers of campaigns ranging from national to state and local offices.
-Interviews began in July 2011 and will end in 2014.
-Interviews are now being conducted with Democratic and Republican campaign managers who were active in the 2012/2013 election cycles.
+Interviews began in July 2011.

 This site is designed for (1) campaign managers who have been invited to participate in Campaign Manager Survey, and (2) those who are interested in being invited to participate.
 Here you will find answers to frequently asked questions about the survey (FAQ’s), and links to the online survey modules.

 About the Book